Cambridge Analytica CEO claims influence on U.S. election, Facebook questioned

 U.S. Senator Dianne Feinstein, the top Democrat on the Judiciary Committee, called on Tuesday for Facebook CEO Mark Zuckerberg to testify in Congress.
 Congressional staff said the company would brief U.S. Senate and House aides on Wednesday.

-A Congressional official said House Intelligence Committee Democrats plan to interview Cambridge Analytica whistleblower Christopher Wylie.
+A Congressional official said House Intelligence Committee Democrats plan to interview Cambridge Analytica whistleblower Wylie.
 The committee interviewed Nix by video teleconference, according to the Congressional official, but a transcript of that interview has not yet been made public.

 The Senate Intelligence Committee, which is conducting a long-term investigation of alleged Russian interference in U.S. politics and a detailed examination of U.S. election security precautions, would carry out its own inquiry of Cambridge Analytica, a Congressional official with direct knowledge of the investigation said.

-The White House said it welcomed inquiries, and that the President believes that Americans’ privacy should be protected.
+The White House said it welcomed inquiries, and that the president believes that Americans’ privacy should be protected.

 In Britain, the Information Commissioner’s Office, an independent authority set up to uphold information rights in the public interest, was seeking a warrant from a judge to search the offices of London-based Cambridge Analytica.
 It was unclear late on Tuesday whether it had obtained it.